OxCGRT/covid-policy-tracker/documentation/interpretation_guide.md

 - If the situation is that schools are in theory allowed to open, but all schools remain closed, or policies in place make it impossible for them to open and meet these requirements, then that would count as a full closure.
 - If individual school districts have the authority to decide closures/openings, we generally record policies conservatively with a ’targeted’ flag, as recording ‘general’ policies would require a high level of confidence that all schools in a jurisdiction are closed.
 If the state/nation is transitioning from a period of state or nationally induced total closure (3G) to giving individual districts the authority to choose, and some districts still follow the stricter policy, this would usually be represented as 3T.
 - We take account of summer school openings.
 If schools have been closed (3) but then some summer school is allowed, the value would change (likely 3T if some school districts remain totally closed, or a 2G if summer school has a ‘general’ country/territory wide scope).
+- If a narrowly defined list of university courses which rely on essential in- person teaching, for example medical programs, are able to operate and this is permitted in policy as an exemption, but all other in-person university teaching is cancelled, this may be seen as closure of universities, and is coded as such.

 ###  C2- Workplace closing

 - When non-essential workplaces are meant to be closed but many people are still going to work regardless, we report the official government policy.
 In these cases we make a note that people may not be complying with the policy.
 - If workplaces can reopen under sanitation and social distancing requirements – e.g. up to 30% of capacity, and only outdoor seats – this is a 1 (recommend closing).
 Restrictions are still in place, and the 1 (recommend) captures the extent of these.
 - Voluntary closures are not the same thing as closures mandated by government policy.
 If a workplace voluntarily closes their business or makes their staff work from home – even if that employer is the government – this does not count under C2.
-- For essential business closures, sometimes the official list of 'essential activities' is very long to the point the policy could be reasonably interpreted as a 2.
-In these cases, it is up to the coder’s best judgement on a case-by-case basis.
-Below are some examples of how we have made decisions in the past.
+- If a government publishes a list of essential business as defined locally, we defer to this list.
+For essential business closures where the official list of 'essential activities' is very long, particularly expansive or contains unusual inclusions, to the point the policy could be reasonably interpreted as a 2, it is up to the coder’s best judgement on a case-by-case basis, and this is recorded in detail in the note.
 We try to be mindful of governments who declare every business ‘essential’ or other political phrasing.
+In the absence of a list we code based on the below list of essential businesses.
 - Businesses usually considered to be essential are: Healthcare, groceries, take-out food, hardware stores, plumbers/electricians, legal services, education preparations (teachers planning courses), limited business operations support (tiny staff capacity to ensure remote working can continue).
 - Some businesses that are not essential: In-person retail, personal grooming (salons, spas, barbers etc), dine-in restaurants, movie theaters, entertainment/theme parks, nightclubs.
 - For phased reopening of businesses, if there are new workplaces being added to the list of places allowed to open every week, but some places remain closed, we report 2 for the period, adding notes explaining which sectors/businesses are allowed to open each week.
 If some sectors remain closed, the coding would remain a 2 (some sectors required to close).